DefinitelyNotDevan/Devan-BSE-25/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0AwXptokzxw" title="Devan G. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my first milestone, I set up pose estimation using this <a href="https://github.com/ecd1012/rpi_pose_estimation"> code from this Github. </a> The pose estimation uses the TensorFlow PoseNet model to place keypoints on the different joins it tracks like elbows and knees, and then draws a line through them giving you the full pose estimation.
+For my first milestone, I set up pose estimation using this <a href="https://github.com/ecd1012/rpi_pose_estimation"> code from this Github. </a> The pose estimation uses the TensorFlow PoseNet model to place keypoints on the different joints it tracks, like elbows and knees, and then draws a line through them, giving you the full pose estimation.
 When implementing it, I  struggled with downloading OpenCV and other libraries as they often wouldn't compile correctly or not even compile at all.
 In the end, however, like most things, I simply reflashed my Pi and started from a clean slate, where it immediately worked perfectly.
-It was pretty frustrating as whatever I tried just wasn't working and I was stuck on the same errors for multiple days until I just wiped my Pi and
+It was pretty frustrating as whatever I tried just wasn't working, and I was stuck on the same errors for multiple days until I just wiped my Pi and
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.